bitnami/containers/bitnami/kafka/README.md

 In order to configure authentication, you must configure the Apache Kafka listeners properly.
 This container assumes the names below will be used for the listeners:

-* INTERNAL: used for inter-broker communications.
+* `INTERNAL`: used for inter-broker communications.
-* CLIENT: used for coummunications with clients that are within the same network as Apache Kafka brokers.
+* `CLIENT`: used for communications with clients that are within the same network as Apache Kafka brokers.

 Let's see an example to configure Apache Kafka with `SASL_SSL` authentication for communications with clients, and `SSL` authentication for inter-broker communication.